Herschel Observers' Manual

 1.1.
 Roll-out of the launcher for the Herschel-Planck mission on 13 May 2009 with the dark, threatening storm clouds visible behind.

 1.3.
 Herschel flies free!
 The moment of separation of Herschel from the Sylda, which is still attached to the upper stage and covering Planck.
-This image was taken with the backward-facing camera on Herschel.
+This image was taken with the backward-facing camera on Herschel: called the VMC.
 The coastline and cloudscape below Herschel are clearly visible.

 1.4.
-A sequence of images taken by British amateur astronomer Richard Miles using the 2-m Fawkes South Telescope in Australia of Herschel to the left of the image (identified), Planck and the Sylda to the right, 26 hours after launch, at approximately half the distance to the Moon.
+A sequence of images taken by British amateur astronomer Richard Miles using the 2-m Fawkes South Telescope in Australia, of Herschel (right), Planck (left, incorrectly labelled as Herschel) and the Sylda between the two, 26 hours after launch, at approximately half the distance to the Moon.
+These were the first observations of the Herschel-Planck constellation to be reported.
 The movement of the three relative to the stars in the three minutes between the first and last image is quite obvious.

 1.5.
-The telemetry received at MOC showing the oscillation in gyro response as the heavy cryocover swung open and oscillated, causing the entire satellite to wobble slightly until it had reached a stable open position.
+The telemetry received at MOC showing the oscillation in gyro response measured by the current to the gyros as the heavy cryocover swung open and oscillated, causing the entire satellite to wobble slightly until it had reached a stable open position.
 The large oscillation seen in this gyro signal (marked by the mauve coloured vertical lines on the monitor screen), showing the gyros activating to stabilise the satellite orientation, was the first evidence that the cryocover opening had been carried out successfully.
+Five or six oscillations occurred before the spacecraft stabilised completely again.

 1.8.
 The SPIRE First Light images of M74 (NGC 628) in 250, 350 and 500 microns, obtained on 2009 June 24.
 Messier 74 is a face-on Sa galaxy in Pisces, at approximately 32 million light years distance with a visual diameter of approximately 10 arcminutes.

-1.10.
+1.16.
 M31's once and future stars.
 A combined Herschel and XMM-Newton (x-ray) image of M31 showing dusty star-forming regions (Herschel) and the point-sources that represent highly evolved stars (XMM-Newton).
 The Herschel data were taken at 250 microns with SPIRE between 17 and 21 December 2010.
-In the XMM-Newton RGB image, red sources are sources that have soft spectra, dominated by low-energy x-ray emission, normally low-mass x-ray binaries, while the blue sources are sources with hard spectra dominated by high-energy emission, which are compact binaries with a neutron star or black hole secondary.
+In the XMM-Newton RGB image, red sources are those that have soft x-ray spectra, dominated by low-energy x-ray emission; these are normally low-mass x-ray binaries, while the blue sources are sources with hard x-ray spectra, dominated by high-energy emission, which are high-mass compact binaries with a neutron star, or black hole secondary.
 This image contains what is effectively a snapshot of the star formation history of M31 and its two satellite galaxies, M32 (superimposed on the spiral arm below the nucleus of M31) and M110 (very faintly visible in the Herschel image to the top right).
+Whereas M110 is essentially a dying galaxy, with only a tiny residual of star formation and no massive stars at all, M31 is very much alive and boiling with star formation activity in the dark rifts between its spiral arms.

 2.1.
-The Herschel spacecraft has a modular design.
-On the left, facing the "warm" side and on the right, facing the "cold" side of the spacecraft, the middle image names the major components.
+The Herschel spacecraft had a modular design.
+On the left, we see the "warm" side and on the right, we see the "cold" side of the spacecraft, the middle image details the major components.

 2.3.
 The Herschel cryostat.